FutCoinSpot Blog • 2026 Guide

 The 4 types of EA FC bans (and how they differ)

-2. Coin Wipe
+2. Coin wipe

-EA sets your coin balance to zero.
+A coin wipe is exactly what it sounds like: EA sets your coin balance to zero.
 Your club, your players, and your online access stay intact.
-Think of it as a warning shot — typically used as a first-offense response to detected coin distribution or suspicious market activity.
-EA doesn't always explain which specific activity triggered the wipe; you get a generic "coin distribution" email.
-The wipe doesn't distinguish between earned and purchased coins.
+Think of it as a warning shot.
+EA typically uses coin wipes as a first-offense response to detected coin distribution or suspicious market activity.

-3. Transfer Market Ban
+3. Transfer market ban

-Locked out of buying and selling on the market entirely.
-You can still play matches, use your existing squad, and access most game modes — but you can't trade.
+This is the one that really hurts.
+A transfer market ban locks you out of buying and selling on the market entirely.
+You can still play matches, use your existing squad, and access most game modes, but you lose the ability to trade.
 For anyone who plays Ultimate Team seriously, this is devastating.
-Transfer market bans typically last for the remainder of the current game cycle.
-Standard market bans usually don't carry over to the next EA FC title.

-You lose online access to all current and future EA FC titles.
+This is the nuclear option.
+A full account ban means you lose online access to all current and future EA FC titles tied to your EA account.
 Your Ultimate Team club gets deleted.
-Online modes are gone.
+Your online modes are gone.
 And unlike market bans, franchise bans DO carry over to the next game.
-Reserved for the most serious violations: repeat offenders, large-scale coin distribution, confirmed cheating software, or match manipulation.

 What EA actually bans for: confirmed triggers